Myles Straw Player Props: Guardians vs. Orioles

 Myles Straw At The Plate

-- Straw has eight doubles, a triple and 19 walks while hitting .230.
+- Straw has nine doubles, a triple and 19 walks while batting .237.

-- Straw will look to extend his five-game hitting streak.
-He's batting .294 during his last outings.
+- Straw is batting .333 during his last outings and is on a six-game hitting streak.

-- Straw has driven in a run in eight games this year (15.7%), including two games with multiple runs batted in.
+- In eight games this year (15.4%), Straw has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.